17 Unique Social Media Campaigns To Inspire Your Own

 Why did it work?

 The campaign was a huge success and the trending hashtag now has over 28 million posts.
 The photos that Apple clientele submitted were posted on billboards, shared on social media, and trending in every possible avenue the brand could think of.
-The simple idea of asking customers to share about themselves and their photos and videos ended up creating one of the best campaigns of all time.
+The simple idea of asking customers to share about themselves and their photos and videos ended up creating one of the best social media campaigns of all time.

 #5 Summersalt’s EveryBody is a Summersalt Body